CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 Now `movie_list` contains those movies rated more than 10 times.
-Next you will do the filtering:
+Next you will do the filtering on your `scifi` base table using the `movie_list`.
+Notice the usage of `isin()` method: It is quite user friendly and straight forward.

 ```python